philchalmers/faoutlier/README.md

 #faoutlier

-Factor analysis outlier and influential case detection in R. Provides tools useful for detecting and summarize influential cases that can affect exploratory and confirmatory factor analysis models.
+Tools for detecting and summarize influential cases that can affect exploratory and confirmatory factor analysis models as well as structural equation models more generally.

 #Installing from Github